Software development: Arduino IDE installation

 The IDE programming language, producing what is called a 'sketch', is based upon the C/C++ programming languages but the IDE has many simplifications and special usage methods to support the IDE's primary purpose i.e. to 'load' compiled code into microcontroller boards e.g. many Arduino boards use an Atmel microcontroller that only runs what is called the AVR instruction set.
 This blog post provides some more useful background on the IDE programming language.

-For an individual's home use the latest version of the IDE can be downloaded from: https://www.arduino.cc/en/main/software with versions available for Windows, MacOS and Linux machines, and a simple, low-cost Linux machine is obviously a Raspberry Pi.
+For an individual's home use the latest version of the IDE can be downloaded from: https://www.arduino.cc/en/software with versions available for Windows, MacOS, Linux and Linux ARM machines, and a simple, low-cost Linux ARM machine is obviously a Raspberry Pi.

 To install the IDE on a Raspberry Pi running the Raspberry Pi OS (a Debian OS derivative) you could just use the standard 'apt' install command i.e.